applied-ai-lab/genesis/README.md

 No warranty, explicit or implicit, provided.

 ### Citation
-If you use this repository in your research, please cite our paper:
+If you use this repository in your research, please cite our ICLR paper:
 ```
 @article{engelcke2020genesis,
   title={{GENESIS: Generative Scene Inference and Sampling of Object-Centric Latent Representations}},